denisdefreyne/ddplugin/README.md

 # => PostgresDataSource
 ```

-Get all plugins of a given type:
+To get all plugins of a given type, call `.all` on the plugin type:

 ```ruby
 Filter.all